Universal-Team/db/docs/_3ds/stackmill.md

   </ul>

-  <p>And that''s it.
-Thank you for using StackMill and have fun with v0.4.0, the final
+  <p dir="auto">And that''s it.
+Thank you for using StackMill and have fun with v0.4.0,
-  version! ~SuperSaiyajinStackZ.</p>'
+  the final version! ~SuperSaiyajinStackZ.</p>'
 updated: '2021-09-19T07:48:03Z'
 version: v0.4.0
 version_title: StackMill's final release